- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate the impact of data fragmentation, it is recommended to regularly defragment the NAS device's storage.
 Defragmentation rearranges the fragmented files, placing them in contiguous blocks, which improves performance, reduces the risk of data loss, and optimizes storage efficiency.
 Most NAS systems have built-in defragmentation tools or third-party software can be used for this purpose.
 Additionally, maintaining sufficient free space on the NAS device and organizing files into logical folders can also help reduce fragmentation.

-Although NAS U8-522-9400 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS U8-522-9400 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -